 The impact of alcohol on broader health and wellbeing can be both short and long term.
-In 2011, 70% of the disease burden associated with alcohol was attributed to alcohol dependence and harmful use (38% of hospitalisations due to alcohol), falls (12%) and other unintentional injuries (14%), coronary heart disease (4%) and suicide and self-harm (4%)13.
+In 2011, 70% of the disease burden associated with alcohol was attributed to alcohol dependence and harmful use (38% of hospitalisations due to alcohol), falls (12%) and other unintentional injuries (14%), coronary heart disease (4%) and suicide and self-harm $(4\%){13}$ .

-In 2013-14 there were 4,549 alcohol related episodes of care at Gold Coast Health.
-Figure 4 shows alcohol related episodes of care at Gold Coast Health over a 3-year period and identified the largest number of episodes of care occurring in the 50-54 age group.
-The larger proportion of males is reflective of broader trends.
+In 2018-19 there were 2,244 alcohol related Emergency Department presentations\at Gold Coast Public Hospitals.
+Figure 4 shows alcohol Emergency Department presentations at Gold Coast Public Hospitals over an 18-month period.
+It identified the largest number of episodes of care occurring in the 9-19 age group which may be due to a large amount of presentations in November when school leavers attended celebrations on the Gold Coast.

 Figure 4.
-Alcohol related episodes of care Gold Coast Hospital and Health Service over 3 years, 2011-14
+Alcohol related episodes of care Gold Coast Public Hospital Emergency department, January 2018 to July 2019